anttipessa/restful-marketplace/README.md

 Gitlab repo URL: https://course-gitlab.tuni.fi/tieta12-2019-2020/internal-server-error.git

 ## How to run the project application
+First of all, modify the Vagrantfile used so that it forwards also port 3001 which is reserved for React in this project.
+Add the following line to Vagrantfile under "Open ports" part:

+- config.vm.network "forwarded_port", guest: 3001, host: 3001   # React

 During development, its required to start two terminal windows.
-One is for starting the Express-server on port 8000 and the other is for starting the React build, which runs on port 3000.
+One is for starting the Express-server on port 3000 and the other is for starting the React build, which runs on port 3001.
 This helps in following the logs on the server side.
 After downloading this folder structure, first run the following command on your local machine:

 `$ npm run setup`